 HCNE Comprehensive Review of Headache Medicine

-This book, with chapters written by the board and members of the Headache Cooperative of New England, can be ordered on Oxford University Press’s website, Neurology section.
+This book, with chapters written by the board and members of the Headache Cooperative of the Northeast, can be ordered on Oxford University Press’s website, Neurology section.
 Two reviews are excerpted below, followed by an outline of the book’s contents.

 Excerpt from Book Review in Archives of Neurology, May, 2009: